One of the best of his kind - but Jackett wants striker Oli Hawkins to bring Pompey cutting edge, too

 ‘That then brings in some pace and mobility behind him.

-‘I do think people like Jamal and Ronan benefitted from his natural game last season.’
+‘I do think people like Jamal and Ronan benefited from his natural game last season.’